snowboarding profiles logo mountain

 Carving: Ashly felt that the Dream Catcher was nice on a carve.
 Not an uber-aggressive carver but very good none-the-less.

-S Turns and Skidded Turns: Not the easiest to skid turns on but not the worst either - but not beginner friendly in that sense.
-S turns felt smooth and controlled.
+S Turns and Skidded Turns: S turns were pretty easy to initiate and felt smooth and controlled.
 Ashly described them as feeling smoother but not as sharp as her own board (GNU Gloss).
+Didn't feel overly catchy or anything.

 Speed

 Ashly commented on how good the glide on flats was, which is nice to have.
-But she also felt really stable on it, when riding at speed.
+And she also felt nice and stable on it, when riding at speed.

 Uneven Terrain